darkelle24/AutoBack/README.md

    returnColumns?: acceptData,
    filters?: ListFilter,
    fileReturnWithHost?: boolean,
-   beforeSend?(request: any, respond: any, routeClass: RouteGetClass<any>, datas: any[]): void, beforeSendAfterRecursive?(request: any, respond: any, routeClass: RouteGetClass<any>, datas: any[]): void } & RouteBasic
+   beforeGet?(request: any, respond: any, routeClass: RouteGetClass<any>, filters: any): void, beforeSend?(request: any, respond: any, routeClass: RouteGetClass<any>, datas: any[]): void, beforeSendAfterRecursive?(request: any, respond: any, routeClass: RouteGetClass<any>, datas: any[]): void } & RouteBasic